lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

     $lmfa ctrl.si

-Again the output shows some structural information and then details about finding the free atom density, basis set fitting and calculation of gmax.
-We won't go into this now, but a full description can be found on the lmfa page.
+Again the output shows some structural information and then details about finding the free atom density, basis set fitting and estimation of gmax.
+Note that the Barth-Hedin exchange-correlation functional is used, as indicated by "XC:BH", this was specified by "xcfun=  2" in the ctrl file (the default).
+We won't go into more detail now, but a full description can be found on the lmfa page.
 One thing to note is the gmax value given towards the end: "GMAX=5.0".
-Now that we have a gamx value, open up the ctrl file and change the default NULL value to 5.0.
+Now that we have a gmax value, open up the ctrl file and change the default NULL value to 5.0.

     $vi ctrl.si